animal-tree/Writing-stuff/Stuff51-length-contraction.md

 ## Speculative explanation for time dilation

-The perception of time dilation is perhaps possible due to a linear-angular velocity tradeoff of orbiting/bouncing sub-elementary particles all regularized to the same absolute speed constant $c$, that would be measured bi-directionally as $c$ from any reference frame (e.g. $K$ traveling at absolute speed $v$, a fraction of the speed constant emergent from orbital and bouncing closed-loop patterns of said sub-elementary particles traveling at absolute speed $c$):
+The perception of time dilation is perhaps possible due to a linear-angular velocity tradeoff of orbiting/bouncing sub-elementary particles all regularized to the same absolute speed constant $c$, that would be measured bi-directionally as $c$ from any reference frame (e.g. $K$ traveling at absolute speed $-c \leq v \leq c$, a fraction of the speed constant emergent from orbital and bouncing closed-loop patterns of said sub-elementary particles traveling at absolute speed $c$):

 Perception of such particles in one direction: